zerospiel/docs/docs/admin/clusters/cluster-ipam.md

 `{{{ docsVersionInfo.k0rdentName }}}` provides a flexible IP Address Management (IPAM) system that enables deterministic allocation of IP addresses throughout the cluster lifecycle.

+> WARNING:
+>
+> Keep in mind the following about IPAM support:
+>
-> WARNING: At the moment **only node network is supported**.
+> - At the moment **only node network is supported**.

-> WARNING: IPAM is currently unsupported on ARM64 architectures.
+> - IPAM is currently unsupported on ARM64 architectures.
+> - IPAM has only been tested on VMware VSphere.
+Support for other providers will be added in the future.

 With IPAM enabled, IP addresses can be assigned to both worker and control plane nodes.